 For example, to create three instances:

-- Before opening or modifying the AD agent configuration files, stop the AD agent service under Windows Services.
+- Stop the AD agent service under Windows Services.

 - From the terminal, locate the OktaAgentService.exe.instances.config file for each AD agent server: